 Jump to:

-Chickpea tofu also known as burmese chickpea tofu or shan tofu is made from chickpea flour (aka garam masala flour) that comes from the Shan State in Myanmar.
+Chickpea tofu also known as Burmese chickpea tofu or Shan tofu is made from chickpea flour (aka garam masala flour) that comes from the Shan State in Myanmar.
+It's made from water and flour ground from yellow split peas and the Burmese version of chickpea flour and is prepared in a similar fashion to polenta.

 Why You’ll Love These

-It ridiculous how easy it is to make this plant based protein.
+Easy tofu recipe.
+It's ridiculous how easy it is to make this plant based protein, made from 4 simple ingredients.

 For more meat-free alternatives recipes try our: pecan taco meat bowl, mushroom burgundy or our oyster mushroom po boy.